easydiyeb1a/easydiyeb1a.github.io/index.md

 ## My Petition Letter Packages

 If you're interested in my application materials, which include the I140, I907 forms, petition letter, and statement of purpose.
-Please note that my packages do not contain support letters.
+Please note that my template do not contain support letters but the preparation set contains 15 support letters.
 Here are the details:

 ### My eb1a Package - 199 dollars
 - **Petition Letter**: My petition letter as template for eb1a application.